Meridian MCP documentation

 structured classifier output (not the markdown wrapper) so

-front-ends can render orbits, score bars, and per-skill physics
+front-ends can render orbits, score bars, and per-candidate physics

 panels directly: